-This new fabric was almost everything we wanted it to be, light, consistent, sturdy, and very naturally fresh looking all the while washing really well.
-However, we were a bit skeptical because the fabric had a lot of stretch to it even though it supposedly didn't contain any form of elastic.
-Also, it had this kinda sheen that reminded us of Rayon, a synthetic version of silk.
-Because of this skepticism, we kept bugging our vendor for a certificate of authenticity to see if it's truly hemp, which they had continually insisted that it was.
-When they handed over the certificate, we then discovered that it was indeed hemp; however, not just any kinda hemp, but a relatively new kind that is called VISCOSE HEMP.
+This new fabric was everything we wanted it to be, light, consistent in its weave, stretchy, sturdy, and naturally fresh looking all-the-while looking really good after the wash.
+However, we were a bit skeptical because the fabric had almost too much stretch to it which made us suspect that it carried some form of elastic.
+Also, it had this kinda sheen that reminded us of Rayon, a synthetic version of silk that got many people in the textile world hyped when it was first introduced some years ago.
+Because of this skepticism, we kept bugging our vendor for a certificate of authenticity to see if it's truly 100% hemp and after they had handed it over, we were able to confirm our suspicions that it wasn't the traditional raw hemp that we were used to.
+Instead, it was something modified and labeled as VISCOSE HEMP.

-If you remember the early days of bamboo fibers when it was first introduced, like hemp, it didn't receive enough love to thrive for textile purposes because it simply wasn't soft enough.
-Then shortly after, it was reintroduced in the form of Viscose and was beloved by so many in the industry... until, people started figuring out the Viscose process and how harmful it can be for you.
-Whether or not, this Viscose process for hemp is exactly the same as the process for Bamboo, that we do not firmly know.
-However, it certain smells, walk, and quack like one. =O
+Speaking of bamboo, if you remember the early days of bamboo fibers when it was first introduced, like hemp, it didn't receive enough positive feedback to thrive for textile purposes because it wasn't soft enough.
+Additionally, the fibers size & quality wasn't consistent enough to use in a controllable manner.
+Shortly after being rejected as a superior textile fiber, it was re-introduced in the form of Viscose and was beloved by so many in the industry... that is until people started realizing how harmful the Viscose process can be for the environment as well as the workplace where it is made.